-Home Game: Toronto Loves Basketball chronicles the love story between a city and a sport.
-Even before the Toronto Raptors and the rallying cry “We the North”, basketball in Toronto was deeply rooted in the evolving social and cultural conditions of our city and its people.
+Home Game: Toronto Loves Basketball chronicled the love story between a city and a sport.
+Even before the Toronto Raptors and the rallying cry “We the North”, basketball in Toronto was deeply rooted in the evolving social and cultural conditions of the city and its people.
+From the Canadian invention of basketball to the early women’s game in 1895, to the first professional game played by the Toronto Huskies in 1946, and the recent creation of the Toronto Tempo WNBA team, these milestones charted the development of the sport in Toronto.

 – Pan Am Centre